 Now, it’s a bit challenging to completely get rid of pineapple sponges, as they’re pretty good at regrowing.
 If you just want to do a bit of population control, though, that’s easy.
 You can use some sturdy tweezers to pull sponges from rocky surfaces, while scraping them off in their entirety with a blade is handy if they’re on glass.

 If your pineapple sponge population is growing rapidly, you might need to see if there’s any underlying issue.
 Are you overfeeding?
-Fish and coral foods that get blown all over the tank are considered a much-appreciated buffet by these sponges.
+Fish and coral foods, that tend to get blown all over the tank, are considered a much-appreciated buffet by these sponges.

 If you don’t think you’re overfeeding (anymore), keep in mind that pineapple sponges are often associated with excess silicates and possibly other nutrients like phosphorus.
 Frequent small water changes with quality RO/DI water can be helpful!
 If that doesn’t lessen their presence, you might have an issue with silicates remaining in your RO/DI water, so that’s worth looking into as well.

 Other critters that probably won’t mind a bite of pineapple sponge include aquarium crabs like the emerald crab.
-Starfish (not reef safe, unfortunately) and sea urchins are also likely to consume them.
-There are a bunch of nudibranch species out there that eat sponges, but they tend to be very particular about which kind and we haven’t come across one that eats pineapple sponges specifically.
+Some starfish (not reef safe ones, unfortunately) and sea urchins are also likely to consume them.

 Conclusion